Quantum-amplified global-phase spectroscopy on an optical clock transition

 Squeezed states \cite{Kitagawa93,Yurke86,Wineland94,Bollinger96} are another widely explored class of entangled states.
 They feature wider dynamic range and higher tolerance to decoherence and loss compared to GHZ states, at the expense of intermediate levels of improvement beyond the SQL.
-Thus far, spin squeezing has been generated in microwave-coupled manifolds~\cite{Gross2010,Riedel2010,Hamley2012,Hosten2016,Bao2020}, in momentum space~\cite{Klempt2021,Greve2022} and on optical transitions~\cite{Pedrozo-Penafiel2020,Marciniak2022}, underpinning the next generation of atom magnetometers~\cite{Sewell2012,Muessel14}, atom gravimeters~\cite{Klempt2025} and atomic clocks~\cite{Kruse16,Pedrozo-Penafiel2020,Appel09}.
+Thus far, spin squeezing has been generated in microwave-coupled manifolds~\cite{Gross2010,Riedel2010,Hamley2012,Hosten2016,Bao2020}, in momentum space~\cite{Klempt2021,Greve2022} and on optical transitions~\cite{Pedrozo-Penafiel2020,Marciniak2022}, where it survived well beyond tens of milliseconds~\cite{Pedrozo-Penafiel2020}.
+Spin squeezing has applications in atomic magnetometers~\cite{Sewell2012,Muessel14}, gravimeters~\cite{Klempt2025} and clocks~\cite{Kruse16,Pedrozo-Penafiel2020,Appel09}.
 Spin squeezed states can either be detected directly, which requires measurement resolution below the quantum projection noise limit, or by further manipulation of the entangled state after phase accumulation, also known as interaction-based readout~\cite{Haines2017_2}.
 The latter includes quantum phase amplification techniques~\cite{Hosten16mag,Linnemann16,Gilmore21,Colombo2022,Liu2022}, typically based on time-reversed squeezing dynamics, which can be used to approach the Heisenberg limit without single-particle resolution~\cite{Davis16,Frowis16,Haines2017}.
 Extensions of the interaction-based readout emerged from variational optimization of Ramsey interferometry~\cite{Kaubruegger21,Thurtell2024,Qi2025} to balance local sensitivity and dynamic range while minimizing the frequency Allan deviation, and were recently demonstrated on an optical transition in trapped ions~\cite{Marciniak2022}.
 Despite its potential significance for OLCs, the interaction-based readout on an optical clock transition in a neutral-atom system has not been demonstrated to date.